Inboxen/Inboxen/README.md

 ```

 If you are committing on `main`, then make sure to end your commit message
-with "AM MAIN" so we know who to blame when stuff breaks.
+with "IN MAIN" so we know who to blame when stuff breaks.